BlurryLight/BlurryLight.githubio/content/post/UE/UE_532_ASTC6x6_Sample_Magenta_Pixels_On_Android.md

 So, it's not surprising that `ISPCTextureCompressor` completely crushes astcenc in terms of speed.

-If you are still using UE4.26 or earlier, you may want to grab a latest `astcenc3` from internet and replace the old one.
+If you are still using UE4.26 or earlier, the first choice is to grab a latest `astcenc3` from internet and replace the old one, and pick some code change from UE5 to make it work(the cmdline options are different).
+The second choice is to recompile `astcenc 1.3` with correct configuration with SIMD optimization and 64bit support and replace the binary in UE directory.

 We ran into this problem perhaps also because some configurations were forgotten in the config file during the upgrade of the engine.